MapcreatorIO/api-wrapper/manual/examples.authentication.md

 has been found and is still valid.

 Tokens are stored in HTTPS cookies if possible and using `localStorage` when the browser is not using a HTTPS connection.
-No storage mechanism has been implemented for [nodejs] applications yet.
+[Nodejs] uses a file named `.m4n_token` to store the token.

 ## Web
 Multiple flows are supported for web browsers.
 All the web examples assume the web